gsamokovarov/web-console/README.markdown

 Dependencies
 ------------

-Web Console is bundled with `bindings_of_caller`.
+Web Console is bundled with [`binding_of_caller`](https://github.com/banister/binding_of_caller).
 Because of the dependency, the gem only works on MRI Ruby at the moment.

 Installation
 ------------